 Lymphoma can affect thinking processes (cognition) such as memory, attention and speed of response.
 This is known as cancer-related cognitive impairment ('chemo brain').
-However, anyone who has lymphoma might be affected, not only people treated with chemotherapy.
+However, anyone affected by lymphoma might be effected, not only people treated with chemotherapy.
 Fatigue or emotional factors, such as stress and anxiety, can also have an impact.